 Besides the development of a far more precise iconic semantics, this piece leaves several issues open.
 First, our ASL data should be tested with other nominal constructions and with other signers, and one should try to replicate them in other sign languages.
 Second, it would be interesting to compare repeated nouns with repeated pointing signs, which give rise to plural readings as well but can be contrasted with arc-based plural pronouns (for relevant remarks, see Kuhn 2015, Section 3.1).
-Third, our repetition-based plurals should be compared more closely with the repetition-based pluractionals studied in sign language by Kuhn and Aristodemo, to appear, and in spoken language by Henderson 2016.
+Third, our repetition-based plurals should be compared more closely with the repetition-based pluractionals studied in sign language by Kuhn and Aristodemo 2017, and in spoken language by Henderson 2016.
 An interesting point of comparison for the latter research might be obtained by studying cases in which an onomatopoeia is repeated to yield a plural nominal in spoken language.
 Fourth, the issue of mass terms that are 'countified' by iconic means (as in (9)c) should be investigated.
+Finally, our gestural data are very preliminary and ought to be investigated in greater depth.